 You can go through your call log and block the number retroactively as well, or unblock it if you realize you actually want to receive calls from that number.
 You can also set “Do Not Disturb” on both iPhone and Android phones, which will prevent people from calling you at certain times.

-For more information on robocalls, and for 7 methods to decrease the amount of calls you receive, tap or click here.
+For more information on robocalls, and for 7 methods to decrease the number of calls you receive, tap or click here.